adbar/trafilatura/docs/installation.rst

 Trafilatura runs using `Python <https://en.wikipedia.org/wiki/Python_%28programming_language%29>`_, currently one of the most frequently used programming languages.

 This software library/package is tested on Linux, macOS and Windows systems.
-It is compatible with Python 3 (3.5 upwards):
+It is compatible with all recent versions of Python:

 -  `Installing Python 3 on Mac OS X <https://docs.python-guide.org/starting/install3/osx/>`_ (& `official documentation for Mac <https://docs.python.org/3/using/mac.html>`_)
 -  `Installing Python 3 on Windows <https://docs.python-guide.org/starting/install3/win/>`_ (& `official documentation for Windows <https://docs.python.org/3/using/windows.html>`_)